-Course title & Code Credits Credit distribution of the course Lecture Tutorial Practical/ Eligibility criteria Pre- requisite of t he Practice course TOXIC S UBSTANCES AND H UMAN HEALTH 4 3 - 1 Open to Students from all subjects NA
+Course ti tle & Code Credits Credit distribution of the Eligibility Pre-

+course criteria requisite

+Lecture Tutorial Practical/ of t he

+Practice course

+Open to

+UBSTANCES 4 3 1 Students NA

+AND H UMAN • from all 11/2

+HEALTH subjects

 In daily life, humans are exposed to several toxic substances.
 Many household products, medicines, cosmetic products, paints, and even food and water may contain toxic substances.; Frequent or improper use of many consumer products or exposure to higher amounts than prescribed, may cause serious health problems.
 This paper introduces the common toxic substances to which humans are routinely exposed; and health related issues in case of toxicity.